Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 we can get it configured.
 You might want to increase your display virtual memory to 128MB of RAM, but most other settings should be fine.
 We do, however, need to do a couple of things.
-First, mount the Security Onion Live 12.04 .iso file we downloaded so our virtual machine can boot from it to install Linux.
+First, mount the Security Onion 16.04 .iso file we downloaded so our virtual machine can boot from it to install Linux.
 Click the "Storage" icon, then under "Controller: IDE" select the "Empty" CD icon.
 To the right, you'll see "CD/DVD Drive" with "IDE Secondary" specified with another CD icon.
-Click the icon, then select "Choose a virtual CD/DVD disk file" and browse to where you downloaded the Security Onion Live 12.04 .iso file, select it then choose "Open."
+Click the icon, then select "Choose a virtual CD/DVD disk file" and browse to where you downloaded the Security Onion 16.04 .iso file, select it then choose "Open."
 Next click "Network" then "Adapter 2."
 You'll need to click the checkbox to enable it then attach it to "Internal Network."
 Under the "Advanced" options, set "Promiscuous Mode"